MewsSystems/gitbook-connector-api/operations/services.md

 ![](../.gitbook/assets/timeunits-connector-day.png)

 #### Time unit interval length restrictions
-Interval length is allowed for up to 100 time units, but no more than 2 years.
+Interval length created between FirstTimeUnit StartUtc and LastTimeUnit StartUtc is allowed for up to 100 time units, but no more than 2 years.

 #### Time unit period